ZAMHS ran a project from 1st February 2019 to 1st February 2020 funded by a grant of nearly £5,000 from Welsh Government administered by WCVA

-There will be four parts to our plan over the next 12 months:
+There were four parts to our plan for the project:

 - Continue to organise and take part in events in Wales to raise awareness of mental health problems and what we can learn from experiences of people in other cultures.